Paul Tsongas: Political career

-U.S. senator
+U.S. Senator

-Increasingly popular and well-liked in Massachusetts, in 1978 he ran for and was elected to the United States Senate, defeating incumbent Republican Edward Brooke by 202,699 votes.
+Increasingly popular and well-liked in Massachusetts, in 1978 he was elected to the United States Senate, defeating incumbent Republican Edward Brooke by 202,699 votes.

 In 1983, Tsongas was diagnosed with non-Hodgkin's lymphoma, and in 1984 announced his retirement from the Senate.
 His seat went to a fellow Democrat, 2004 presidential nominee and future United States Secretary of State John Kerry.
 After undergoing a bone marrow transplant to treat the disease in 1986 and receiving a clean bill of health from doctors in 1991, he returned to politics, running for his party's nomination for President in 1992.
 Until the 1992 campaign, Tsongas had never lost an election.
 He was the first former Peace Corps volunteer elected to the U.S. Senate (1978).
 In 1974, he and Chris Dodd were the first elected to the U.S. House of Representatives.

 In October 1979, after the Senate Energy and Natural Resources Committee voted in favor of Alaska public lands legislation, President Jimmy Carter issued a statement thanking Tsongas for his leadership in strengthening the bill.
 In May 1982, Tsongas was one of eight senators to vote against a $177.9 billion military authorization bill for 1983 that provided money for chemical weapons.
 In July 1982, Tsongas met with Prime Minister of Israel Menachem Begin, questioning Begin over where negotiations would fit in the event that Chairman of the Palestine Liberation Organization Yasser Arafat concede Israel's right to exist along with reneging the Palestinian National Covenant over calls for Israel's abolition and replacement by a secular state.
 Tsongas afterward stated the meetings were distressing.

 During a May 27, 1983, hearing on the legal effects of the Equal Rights Amendment, the first in over a decade on the amendment, Tsongas was questioned by Utah Senator Orrin Hatch over the measure, being described by The New York Times as "visibly shaken by the treatment Senator Hatch gave him".
 Tsongas delivered an opening statement and replied "That issue will be decided in the courts" in response to most questions by Hatch.